estraight99/CS400-aTeam/README.md

 The project was basically done at this point.

 * At the end of the day, Yuanbo Zhang designed the graphics for different types of location in the game.
-Without the permission from the other two team members, Yuanbo Zhang used some helps from Quming Wang, a student who was not in the team at that time.
+Without any permission from the other two team members, Yuanbo Zhang used some help from Quming Wang, a student who was not in the team at that time.

 ### Between the Second Meeting and the Due Date (April 29th, 2019 to May 2nd, 2019)
 * Dung Viet Bui improved his algorithm by using a LinkedList instead of a PriorityQueue in Dijkstra's algorithm.
 The pathfinding time in the worst case in the biggest map decreased from ~2 seconds to less than 1 second.